Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 \subsection{Statement of our main results}

 From now on the reader can forget about the meaning of notations used by Ball and Britton.
 We fix $\rho$, the rewiring rate, and vary $\lambda$.
 We let $\alpha=\rho m_1/\lambda$.
-In view of the definition of $\Delta$ in (1.5.1), the natural assumption is $\E(D^3) < \infty$.
+In view of the definition of $\Delta$ in \eqref{deldef}, the natural assumption is $\E(D^3) < \infty$.
 Some of our results can be proved under this assumption, while some need something a little stronger.
-To simplify things. \textbf{we assume $\E(D^5) < \infty$ throughout.}
+Specifically, we need finite fifth moment to prove \eqref{delta>0new}.
+To simplify things \textbf{we assume $\E(D^5) < \infty$ throughout.}

-\begin{theorem} Consider the delSI model and evoSI model on $\CM(n,D)$. (i) the critical values of delSI and evoSI are the same. (ii) When $\alpha < \alpha_c$, which is the supercritical case, the probability of a large epidemic is the same in the two models, which is equal to the survival probability $q(\lambda)$ of the two-stage branching process $\bar Z_m$ defined in Section \ref{britton} (with the $\tau$ there equal to $\lambda/(\lambda+\rho)$ in our notation). \end{theorem}
+\begin{theorem} Assume $\E(D^5)<\infty$.
+Consider the delSI model and evoSI model on $\CM(n,D)$. (i) the critical values of delSI and evoSI are the same, i.e., (ii) When $\alpha < \alpha_c$, which is the supercritical case, the probability of a large epidemic is the same in the two models, which is equal to the survival probability $q(\lambda)$ of the two-stage branching process $\bar Z_m$ defined in Section \ref{britton} (with the $\tau$ there equal to $\lambda/(\lambda+\rho)$ in our notation). \end{theorem}

 The proof of Theorem \ref{critical_value} that we give in Section 2 is very similar to one for Theorem \ref{ftcrit} given in \cite{DOMath} for \ER \ random graphs.
 Here the fact that we have only $\E(D^5)<\infty$ rather than exponential upper bounds on $\P(D\ge k)$ changes some of the estimates.